Lucas Martin

-Lucas Martin (born February 22, 1968) is a retired American soccer forward.
+Lucas Martin (born February 22, 1968) is an American retired soccer forward.
 Martin played three seasons in the Western Soccer Alliance and one in the American Professional Soccer League.
 He also earned two caps with the U.S. national team.
 He is now the co-owner and head chef of K&L Bistro in Sebastopol, California.

 Youth

 Martin spent his elementary school years in Sterling, Virginia.
 He learned to play soccer at a young age from his older brother Danny.
 Early in his soccer career Martin spent a lot of time playing and wanting to be a goalkeeper.
 Martin began playing travel soccer in the mid-1970s with the 1967 Sterling Blackhawks before the family moved to La Jolla in the late 1970s.
 Martin attended La Jolla High School, graduating in 1986.
 He then attended UCLA where he played on the men's soccer team from 1986 to 1988.
 In 1986, he was named the team's offensive MVP.